Filing for Bankruptcy in Kansas

 Bankruptcy Document Checklist

 Your case starts when you file your paperwork with the local bankruptcy court and either pay the filing fee or request a fee waiver.
 Kansas has one judicial district with divisions in Wichita, Topeka, and Kansas City.
-You can use the Court Finder tool to find bankruptcy court locations or go to the Kansas Bankruptcy Court website.
+You can use the Court Finder tool to find bankruptcy court locations or visit the Kansas Bankruptcy Court website.
 You'll find helpful information on the "Filing Without an Attorney" tab.

-After Filing for Bankruptcy in Kansas
+What Happens After Filing for Bankruptcy in Kansas?

 Your creditors will stop bothering you soon after you file.
-It takes a few days because the court mails your creditors the notice of the "automatic stay" order that prevents most creditors from continuing to ask you to pay them.
+It takes a few days because the court mails your creditors notice of the "automatic stay" order that prevents most creditors from continuing to ask you to pay them.
 Here's what will happen next:

 • You'll turn over financial documents proving the statements in your bankruptcy paperwork.